valsamovich/cs.github.io/docs/how/servers.md

 `$ sudo apachectl restart `         | Restart Apache HTTP
 `$ sudo apachectl graceful-restart` | Graceful restart

+- Validate the status of the HTTP in browser `http://localhost/`

 The use of **graceful** in stopping and restarting allows a less abrupt halt to proceedings allowing any existing webserving to complete before the process is terminated.
 To find the **Apache** version:

     httpd -v